nekketsuuu/ruby/doc/ractor.md

 ## Send a message by moving

 `Ractor#send(obj, move: true)` or `Ractor.yield(obj, move: true)` move `obj` to the destination Ractor.
-If the source Ractor touchs the moved object (for example, call the method like `obj.foo()`), it will be an error.
+If the source Ractor touches the moved object (for example, call the method like `obj.foo()`), it will be an error.

 ```ruby
 # move with Ractor#send